Indian food delivery startup Swiggy raises $1 billion from Naspers, Tencent, others

 Naspers CEO Larry Illg said in a statement, “We have even more confidence Swiggy has the winning formula and will continue to build a leading business in the country.
 Swiggy has 10 times the number of orders per month since our first investment, has expanded throughout India to tier 1, 2, and 3 cities, and, most importantly, is the most-loved food delivery brand in India, providing the best service to consumers nationwide.”

 The latest round will help Swiggy combat its rivals in India, which include Zomato and UberEats.
-Indeed, India has emerged as the fastest-growing market for Uber, company executives said earlier this year.
+Indeed, India has emerged as the fastest-growing market for UberEats, company executives said earlier this year.

 Swiggy also rivals FoodPanda, which ride-hailing giant Ola acquired late last year.
 Since then, FoodPanda has attempted to expand its user base in the country by offering users steep discounts.